 Service Options and Menu

-360 Restaurant is open continuously for service and reservations from 11am through 10:15pm daily, so that means you can visit for either lunch of dinner, depending on your schedule and dining desires.
+360 Restaurant is open for reservations daily from 11 am through 2:15 pm for lunch service and 4:30 pm to 10:15 pm for dinner service, so that means you can visit for either lunch or dinner, depending on your schedule and dining desires.
 The menu here, which puts the spotlight on Canadian ingredients that represent the country from coast to coast, change twice a year for summer and winter.
 The summer menu starts in May, while the winter menu begins in November.
 Menus for the next season are posted closer to the starting date.

 You can choose to order a la carte, or opt for the prix fixe menu.
 For the prix fixe menu, you have the choice of two courses for CAD $65 or three courses for CAD $79.
 The prix fixe menu tends to be a better value and offer more options.